 With degrees in engineering and biology hanging on walls right alongside their law diplomas, Richard Gurfein and Preston Douglas are your Lawyers With An Edge when fighting.
 At Gurfein Douglas, our New York pedestrian accident lawyers are prepared to handle any challenge, no matter how complicated, and any adversary, no matter how tough they think they are, to get your loved one the justice, and the compensation, they deserve.

 Pedestrian Accidents Settlements and Verdicts

 $6.78 Million in a verdict in the case of Ernest Lewis against the New York City Transit Authority for being run over by the BX19 bus at 145th Street and Convent Avenue on November 19, 2005.
 The jury awarded the plantiff $2,500,000.00 for past pain and suffering, $283,202.09 for past medical expenses and $4,000,000 over 10 years for future pain and suffering.

-$900,000 settlement for a 54-year-old doorman who was struck by a police car as he crossed Second Avenue in a heavy rain storm.
+$900,000 settlement for a 54 year old doorman who was struck by a police car as he crossed Second Ave in a heavy rain storm.

-- $950,000 verdict for an 11-year-old boy whose facial scarring from the accident made him turn to a life of crime
+$950,000 verdict for an 11 year old boy who’s facial scarring from the accident made him turn to a life of crime.